citruspay/citruspay-ios-sdk/README.md

 + Download the latest zip file from our [releases page](https://github.com/citruspay/citruspay-ios-sdk/wiki)
 + Unzip the file and copy the contents anywhere inside your project directory
 + In Xcode, go to your app's target settings.
 On the `Build Phases` tab, expand the `Link Binary With Libraries` section.
-+ Include the following frameworks and bundle files you copied:
++ Include the following framework and bundle files you copied:
     - CitrusPay.framework
     - CitrusPayResources.bundle
 + Done!